castorini/anserini/docs/regressions-trec02-ar.md

  -storePositions -storeDocvectors -storeRawDocs -language ar >& log.trec02-ar.pos+docvectors+rawdocs &
 ```

-The directory `/path/to/trec02-ar/` should be a directory containing the collection, 2337 gzipped files from LDC2007T38.
+Inside the LDC2007T38 distribution, there should be a directory named `transcripts`, which contains 2,337 gzipped files in 7 directories, `1994` ... `2000`.
+The path above `/path/to/trec02-ar/` should point to this `transcripts/` directory.
+The collection contains 383,872 documents.

 For additional details, see explanation of [common indexing options](common-indexing-options.md).